Last Updated on August 11, 2022 by Paul Guzman

-This one has its own fall characteristics in that the color of each tree can vary from mostly yellow to red, orange, peach and sometimes a rainbow of all these shade in one tree.
+This one has its own fall characteristics in that the color of each tree can vary from mostly yellow to red, orange, peach, and sometimes a rainbow of all these shades in one tree.
 If you are particular about color this tree may be best chosen during the cooler months of the year when you are actually able to view its fall splendor.
 Young trees are very gawky and awkward, but older trees become more symmetrical and graceful looking.

 The mature height and width for the Pistache can reach up to 35 to 50 ft or more with about a 25 to 35 ft spread, depending upon how it gets pruned.
 They also become a bit drought tolerant with age.

 As the name implies these beauties will change anywhere from a bright to dark red show once cold weather appears.
-This one typically grows a bit faster than the Pistache, and will grow to about the same height and width.
-Most oaks will benefit from a slightly acidic soil.
+This one typically grows a bit faster than the Pistache and will grow to about the same height and width.
+Most oaks will benefit from slightly acidic soil.

 This can be done with iron, iron chelate, or a soil acidifier.
 Use one of these products if the leaves turn pale green with green veins.
-These deep rooted giants also become drought tolerant with age.
+These deep-rooted giants also become drought tolerant with age.
 Ash trees provide some fall color as well.

 Fall Colors in the Southwest.

 The Raywood ash with deep green summer foliage gives way to a burgundy flush that resembles a purple leaf plum in autumn.

-The Modesto, Bonita, and Berrinda ash will reveal a brilliant yellow-gold hue.
-These trees also are low water consumers once established, and can take our alkaline soils.
-Many of these specimens can be seen in our city sports parks thru out Las Cruces.
+The Modesto, Bonita, and Berrinda ash will reveal a brilliant yellow-gold hue (see above).
+These trees also are low water consumers once established and can take our alkaline soils.
+Many of these specimens can be seen in our city sports parks throughout Las Cruces and other cities.
 These drier climate trees typically grow anywhere from 25 to 50 feet tall and 20 to 35 feet wide.